yazi-rs/yazi-rs.github.io/docs/configuration/keymap.md

 - [\[completion\]](#completion) - Completion component. e.g. "cd" path completion.
 - [\[help\]](#help) - Help menu.

-In each section, there are two attributes: `prepend_keymap` and `append_keymap`.
+In each layer, there are two attributes: `prepend_keymap` and `append_keymap`.
 You can use them to prepend or append to [the default keybindings](https://github.com/sxyazi/yazi/blob/main/yazi-config/preset/keymap.toml), for example:

 ```toml
 [manager]